dakshatha-21/DMART-Sales-Analysis/README.md

 The goal of this project is to design a **visually interactive and business-focused dashboard** using sales data from DMart.
 It helps stakeholders monitor key performance metrics such as sales, profit, customer preferences, and product trends.

----

 ## 📁 Dataset

 - **File**: `DmartSalesData.csv`
-- **Source**: Simulated DMart retail dataset
+- **Source**: Simulated DMart retail dataset ,Kaggle
-- **Fields Used**: Invoice ID, Branch, City, Customer Type, Gender, Product Line, Quantity, Total, Profit, Payment, Date, Time, and Rating,Day
+- **Fields Used**: Invoice ID, Branch, City, Customer Type, Gender, Product Line, Quantity, Total, Profit, Payment, Date, Time, and Rating,Day,Time of Day

 ## 📊 Key KPIs (Cards)